rhllasag/FineTuneTensorFlow/README.md

 The final model has been fine-tuned using ssd_mobilenet_v1_coco of the [models pre-trained](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) on the [COCO dataset](http://mscoco.org/) as a starting point (*transfer learning*).

+### Installation

 ## Trying the dataset
 In order to try the dataset, you first need to follow the [installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) on the Tensorflow page.
+## Google Cloud
+In to use Google Cloud resources, you need to install the [google SDK](https://cloud.google.com/sdk/) on the Google Cloud page.

+### File configuration
+* *pipeline*: *.config* In order to fine-tune the model, you need to configurate the *fine_tune_checkpoint, label_map_path and input_path* to your own repository.
+If you will run with a Google Cloud bucket, you can use *gs://my-bucket*.
+* *annotations*: *.xml* In you want to create new FTRecord files with other images, you need to change the path of the *xml* files to your own path.
+* *hyperparameters*: *cloud.yuml.* Probably you need to change the *runtime version, masterType, workerType, parameterServerType* if you will train with clustering with GPU such in [google cloud platform] (https://cloud.google.com/solutions/running-distributed-tensorflow-on-compute-engine).

 ### File description
 #### Folders